-Are you wondering if you’d be qualified for a business analyst position?
-Or perhaps you’ve been a business analyst for awhile and you are wondering how you can get promoted to a senior business analyst role?
+Are you wondering if you’d be qualified for a Senior Business Analyst position?
+Or perhaps you’ve been a business analyst for a while, and you are wondering how you can get promoted to a Senior Business Analyst role?

 While senior business analyst roles vary widely from one organization to another, in this post, we’ll talk about the 6 areas in which we see senior business analysts taking on increased responsibility.

 Before I forget, I want to be sure you know about my Quick Start to Success as a Business Analyst training (it’s free) that’s designed to help you, the mid-career professional, kick-start your business analysis career.
 This training provides an introduction to what a business analyst does and a deeper dive into what skills you need to be successful as a business analyst.

 Now, onto the responsibilities of a Senior Business Analyst.